Hollywood Reportedly Hates ‘CHiPs’ Stars Kristen Bell & Dax Shepard: Here’s Why

 When it comes to the bombshell about searching Google for how to kill her husband, Bell revealed the story in a recent interview, reported People.

 Shepard has been married to the actress for more than three years, and the couple has two daughters.
-But apparently that didn’t stop Dax from attempting to frame Kristen for murder, as she explained.
+But apparently, that didn’t stop Dax from attempting to frame Kristen for murder, as she explained.

 “My husband is a bit of a jokester and once searched on my phone, ‘How to get away with murdering my husband.'”